Chart Color Schemes

 Woodford - D'Aguilar is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As evaluated in the latest Census, dwelling structures in Woodford - D'Aguilar comprised 97.3% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 97.6% houses and 2.4% other dwellings.
-Home ownership levels in Woodford - D'Aguilar were at 38.1%, with mortgaged dwellings at 47.0% and rented ones at 14.9%.
-The median monthly mortgage repayment was $1,742, higher than Brisbane metro's average of $1,715.
-Median weekly rent in Woodford - D'Aguilar was recorded at $350, compared to Brisbane metro's $340.
-Nationally, Woodford - D'Aguilar's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Woodford - D'Aguilar's dwelling structure, as per the latest Census, comprised 97.3% houses and 2.6% other dwellings.
+Brisbane metro had 97.6% houses and 2.4% other dwellings.
+Home ownership in Woodford - D'Aguilar was 38.1%, with mortgaged dwellings at 47.0% and rented ones at 14.9%.
+The median monthly mortgage repayment was $1,742, higher than Brisbane metro's $1,715.
+Median weekly rent in Woodford - D'Aguilar was $350, compared to Brisbane metro's $340.
+Nationally, Woodford - D'Aguilar's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing